-- Avoid alcohol for 24 hours, as it could delay the healing process.
+- Avoid alcohol for 24 hours, which could delay healing.

 The healing process:

 It usually takes gum tissue about 3-4 weeks to heal.
 The bone can take up to 6 months to heal completely.
-It varies from person to person and also depending upon how easy or difficult the tooth removal was.
-Patients may feel the sharp edge of the socket with tongue, little bit of bone may make their way to the surface and work their way out.
+It varies from person to person and depends on how easy or difficult the tooth removal was.
+Patients may feel the sharp edge of the socket with their tongue, and a little bit of bone may make its way to the surface and work its way out.
 This is perfectly normal and harmless.
-If a small bit of bone is annoying and patients don’t want to wait, they can always get the bite bone out by coming back to the clinic.
+If a tiny bit of bone is annoying and patients don’t want to wait, they can always get the bite bone out by coming back to the clinic.

 To remove the wisdom tooth, our Surgeon will open up the gum tissue over the tooth and take out any bone that is covering the tooth.
-Surgeon will separate the tissue connecting the tooth and then remove the tooth.
-Sometimes tooth will also be cut into smaller pieces to make it easier to remove.
+The surgeon will separate the tissue connecting the tooth and then remove the tooth.
+Sometimes a tooth will also be cut into smaller pieces to make removing it easier.